A&N UT · Administration · LDC, JOA, Steno

 • External keyboard from this week onwards

-• Skip the final two days entirely — rest beats the last drill
+• Final two days completely off — rest beats final drilling

 Start Free Andaman & Nicobar Islands Practice →